BlissChapman/SyntheticStatistics/README.md

 The goal of this project is to show that recovering the underlying data distribution can enable powerful non-parametric tests that take advantage of unlimited synthetic data.
 Hopefully this leads to more accurate experimental power estimates and better research :D

 ## Experiments (MORE TO COME)
-1. Fit two GANs to two gaussian distributions with different means.
-Run an MMD test and a two sample t-test and compare the results.
-Repeat for two identical gaussian distributions.
-2. Fit two GANs to two different exponential distributions.
+1. Fit two GANs to two different exponential distributions.
 Run an MMD test and a two sample t-test and compare the results.
 Repeat for two identical exponential distributions.

 ## Neuroscientific Application
 > Mounting evidence over the last few years suggest that published neuroscience research suffer from low power, and especially